SkelegonDK/Movie-Trailer-Generator/README.md

     Alternatively, you can install the required libraries individually:

     ```bash
-    pip install streamlit requests
+    pip install streamlit requests pydub
     ```

+2. **Audio Processing Requirements:**

+    This project uses pydub for audio processing.
+You'll need to have the following:

+    * Background music file: Place your trailer music in `assets/audio/trailer_music.mp3`
+    * The background music will be automatically stretched to match the voice-over length and mixed at a lower volume

-2. **Install Ollama and the required model:**
+3. **Install Ollama and the required model:**

     This project uses Ollama to generate the movie trailer script.
 Here's how to install it: